A mathematical approach to mechanical properties of networks in thermoplastic elastomers: Introduction

-The stress chain in its uniaxial extension was modeled using a network whose nodes are spherical domains and edges are bridges connecting two domains.
-Kodama and Yoshida~\cite{KY} have described the behavior of the dynamic network resulting from the joining and splitting of spherical domains that occurs when TPE is extended.
+The stress chain under uniaxial extension was modeled using a network whose nodes are spherical domains and edges are bridges connecting two domains.
+Kodama and the first author~\cite{KY} described the behavior of the dynamic network resulting from the joining and splitting of spherical domains that occurs when a TPE is extended.
 Furthermore, they also mathematically defined stresses, Young's moduli, and permanent strains, which quantify the mechanical properties.
+As this model is consistent with the molecular dynamics (MD) simulation in \cite{Aoyagi,Polymer}, we will also use it for our study.
+Kodama, Morita, and Kotani~\cite{KMK} recently computed and compared stress--strain curves for uniaxial extensions by the MD simulation and the mathematical model in \cite{KY}.
+The results are qualitatively consistent, and the computation by the mathematical model is significantly faster than the MD simulation.
+In addition, Hosoya, Ito, Nakajima, and Morita~\cite{HINM} conducted the MD simulation for TPEs obtained by blend of copolymers.
+This is comparable to the model by simple superposition of networks in \cite{KY}.

 In this paper, we advance the previous research~\cite{KY} and discuss permanent strains, anisotropy, and other aspects of nets.
 We first consider the permanent strains for networks that include only one vertex per period (Section~\ref{sec:single}).
 The permanent strain depends on the direction of an extension.
 We show that the permanent strain can be negative if we extend a particular net in a certain direction.
 Nevertheless, we see that the average of the permanent strain of a network for all directions is generally positive (Theorem~\ref{thm:average}).
 The `mean permanent strain' for a network reflects the nature of isotropic material.
 From the discussion in Section~\ref{sec:single}, we define a `deviation angle' for general networks.
 The angles are expected to help measure the anisotropy of networks.
 In particular, for networks that contain one vertex per period, the more the extension is in the direction to give a larger maximal deviation angle, the smaller its permanent strain (Proposition~\ref{prop:deviation}).
 We next discuss how to construct the desired networks by blending several types of triblock copolymers (Section~\ref{sec:blend}).
 In particular, we determine the sublattices in equilibrium (called `harmonic' networks) of the triangular and body-centered cubic lattices (Theorems~\ref{thm:subnet_2dim} and~\ref{thm:subnet_3dim}).
 We then simulate the extensions of several $2$-dimensional nets and determine the permanent strains and anisotropies (Section~\ref{sec:simulation}).
 In particular, we define a `local deviation angle' and discuss a relationship to the permanent strain in a particular extension direction.
 Finally, we give a mathematical model for the stress chain of a biaxial extension and discuss the topological changes of the networks (Section~\ref{sec:biaxial}).